python/cpython/Doc/library/ssl.rst

 .. method:: SSLContext.set_ecdh_curve(curve_name)

-   Set the curve names for Elliptic Curve-based Diffie-Hellman (ECDH) key exchange.
+   Set the curve name for Elliptic Curve-based Diffie-Hellman (ECDH) key exchange.
 ECDH is significantly faster than regular DH while arguably as secure.
-The *curve_name* parameter should be a colon separated string describing one or more well-known elliptic curves, for example ``prime256v1`` for a widely supported curve, or ``prime256v1:brainpoolP384r1`` to specify two curves that will be used on a client hello.
+The *curve_name* parameter should be a string describing a well-known elliptic curve, for example ``prime256v1`` for a widely supported curve.

+   For OpenSSL 3.0 and above *curve_name* parameter can be a colon separated list of curves, for example ``prime256v1:brainpoolP384r1`` specifies two curves that will be used on a client hello.

    This setting doesn't apply to client sockets.
 You can also use the